Knowledge hub

 Remember all your assets

-When you are writing out your Will, don’t forget to include everything of value – this covers property, investments, jewellery, artworks, collectibles, family heirlooms, items of sentimental value.
+When you are writing out your Will, don’t forget to include everything of value – this covers property, investments, jewellery, artworks, collectibles, family heirlooms, and items of sentimental value.
 Keep your instructions specific.
 You should aim to make the distribution of your assets as straightforward and amicable as possible.
 If you forget to include a valuable piece of real estate or a diamond necklace, your family will argue over who has the rights to that particular asset.

 Include an Advanced Health Directive